Saily eSIM for Nigeria

 What British travellers need to know

-You must have a visa to enter Nigeria, which you must get before travelling via the online portal.
+You must have a visa to enter Nigeria as a visitor, which you must get before travelling.

-Your passport must be valid for at least 6 months after your arrival date in Nigeria.
+Your passport must be valid for at least 6 months after the date you arrive in Nigeria.

-You must fill in an online Nigeria Health Declaration Form when entering, including if you are transiting.
+You must complete an online Nigeria Health Declaration Form when entering Nigeria, including for transit.

-You must complete landing and departure cards via the online portal before entry and exit.
+You must complete online landing and departure cards before entry and exit from Nigeria.

 Good to know:

-It is illegal to import items like beer, mineral water, soft drinks, fruits, vegetables, textiles, and jewellery.
+It is illegal to import items like beer, mineral water, soft drinks, fruits, vegetables, and textiles into Nigeria.

 Tips when travelling